Harassment - advice and support

 Hate crime, anti-social behaviour and domestic abuse

-Harassment may be related to age, sex, race, disability, religion, nationality or any personal characteristic of the individual and may be persistent or an isolated incident.
+Harassment may be related to age, sex, race, disability, religion, nationality, sexual orientation, gender identity or any personal characteristic of the individual and may be persistent or an isolated incident.
 In such cases it should be classed as Hate crimes and incidents.

 Harassment tends to have a strong physical component and can link to some forms of Anti-social behaviour or Domestic abuse.
 Bullying tends to be a large number of incidents (individually trivial) over a long period comprising constant unjustified and unsubstantiated criticism.